Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 There are several sights on or near the route to keep an eye out for, such as the Madonna Degli Alpini monument.
 A different route will take you down into the valley, where you can find the Monastero di San Benedetto in Val Perlana.
 The 11th-century monastery is wonderfully preserved thanks to conservation efforts, making it well worth the journey.

-If you are not so interested in spending your whole vacation pounding the trails, perhaps you would rather spend your time relaxing on some of Lake Como’s best beaches and lidos?
+You can spend your time relaxing on beaches and lidos in in Lenno, Tremezzo, and Ossuccio.
 With tons of open space to spread out and stretch your legs, plus plenty of lovely beaches to relax on and play in the water by, the Tremezzina area is ideal for family vacations.

 mid-range ($$): Hotel Villa Marie This family-run hotel offers swimming pool with sun loungers and deckchairs, free parking nearby, and buffet style breakfast.
 You can go to Como by the bus nearby; and there is ferries for Como and Bellagio.